Burbinox/developer-bible/README.md

 Most important information about the notes:
 - Each note should be as easy to understand as possible even for a person who hasn't dealt with a given topic before.
 You should think about it as explaining things to 3 year old child.
 - Each note should cover one topic.
+- Each note header should also be in the table of contents in alphabetical order.